-§ 143-4.
+§ 133-103.
 Applicability.

-- A. This chapter shall be applicable to all real property within the Village of Menands. - B. All land development activities subject to subdivision and/or site plan review and approval under the Colonie Land Use Law regulations shall be reviewed subject to the

-- standards contained in this chapter.
-In this instance, the SWPPP shall be submitted along with the subdivision and/or site plan application. - C. All land development activities not subject to subdivision and/or site plan review shall be required to submit a SWPPP to the Stormwater Management Officer who shall review the SWPPP for compliance with the requirements of this chapter.
+- A. This article shall be applicable to all real property within the City of Albany. - B. All land development activities subject to subdivision and/or site plan review and approval under this chapter shall be reviewed subject to the standards contained in this article.
+In this instance, the SWPPP shall be submitted along with the subdivision and/or site plan application. - C. All land development activities not subject to subdivision and/or site plan review shall be required to submit a SWPPP to the Stormwater Management Officer who shall review the SWPPP for compliance with the requirements of this article.
+Regardless of the size of the land development activity at a minimum an erosion and sediment control plan must be filed (and approved), if fill is deposited within 100 feet of a stream, surface water or wetland.
+A plan is also needed if fill is going to be deposited on a slope of 15° or more; or if filling in excess of 30 cubic yards at any one time on a parcel.

-§ 143-5.
+§ 133-104.
 Exemptions.

-The following activities are exempt from the permit requirements under this chapter.
-However, even those projects which are exempt from the permit requirements must meet the standards set forth in this chapter.
+The following activities are exempt from the permit requirements under this article.
+However, even those projects which are exempt from the permit requirements must meet the standards set forth in this article.

-- A. Agricultural activity as defined in this chapter. - B. Routine maintenance activities that disturb less than five acres and are performed to maintain the original line and grade, hydraulic capacity or original purpose of a stormwater management facility. - C. Repairs to any stormwater management practice or facility deemed necessary by the Stormwater Management Officer. - D. Cemetery graves. - E. Installation of fence, sign, telephone, and electric poles and other kinds of posts or poles. - F. Emergency activities immediately necessary to protect life, property or natural resources. - G. Activities of an individual engaging in home gardening by growing flowers, vegetables and other plants primarily for use by that person and his or her family. - H. Landscaping and horticultural activities in connection with an existing structure that does not change the drainage patterns. - 1.
-Creation or restoration of wetlands pursuant to a state or federal wetlands permit. - J. Creation, restoration, or preservation of Village greenspace.
+- A. Agricultural activity as defined in this article. - B. Routine maintenance activities that disturb less than five acres and are performed to maintain the original line and grade, hydraulic capacity or original purpose of a stormwater management facility. - Repairs to any stormwater management practice or facility deemed necessary by the Stormwater Management Officer. - D. Cemetery graves. - E. Installation of fence, sign, telephone, and electric poles and other kinds of posts or poles. - F. Emergency activities immediately necessary to protect life, property or natural resources. - G. Activities of an individual engaging in home gardening by growing flowers, vegetables and other plants primarily for use by that person and his or her family.

+- H. Landscaping and horticultural activities in connection with an existing structure that does not change the drainage patterns. - I. Creation or restoration of wetlands pursuant to a state or federal wetlands permit.

-§ 143-6.
+§ 133-105.
 Stormwater pollution prevention plans.